GuanceCloud/datakit/internal/export/doc/en/confd.md

     [[confds]]
       enable = false
       backend = "file"
-      file = ["/file1access/file1","/file2路径/文件2"...]
+      file = ["/file1access/file1","/file2 路径/文件 2"...]
     # Other existing configuration information...
     ```

-    Multiple datacenter backends can be configured at the same time, and the data configuration information of each backend is merged and injected into datakit.
-Any back-end information changes will be detected by datakit, and datakit will automatically update the relevant configuration and restart the corresponding collector.
+    Multiple `datacenter` backends can be configured at the same time, and the data configuration information of each backend is merged and injected into DataKit.
+Any back-end information changes will be detected by DataKit, and DataKit will automatically update the relevant configuration and restart the corresponding collector.

-=== "Kubernates introduced"
+=== "Kubernetes introduced"

-    Because of the particularity of Kubernates environment, the installation/configuration mode with environment variable passing is the simplest.
+    Because of the particularity of Kubernetes environment, the installation/configuration mode with environment variable passing is the simplest.

-    When installing in Kubernates, you need to set the following environment variables to bring Confd configuration information into it:
+    When installing in Kubernetes, you need to set the following environment variables to bring Confd configuration information into it:

     See [Kubernetes document](datakit-daemonset-deploy.md#env-confd) for more details.